K. Takahashi

 data poisoning

 Data poisoning changes a model through corrupted training data.
-That is adjacent because it modifies the observer, but the paper is wider in time and mechanism: post-deployment exposures, memory updates, interface changes, and hybrid human-AI interactions also fall inside the framework.
+That is adjacent because it modifies the observer, but the cluster is wider in time and mechanism: post-deployment exposures, memory updates, interface changes, and hybrid human-AI interactions also fall inside the framework.

 Drift, Objective Mismatch, and Inspection Limits